 This facility at the UND School of Medicine & Health Sciences provides advanced instrumentation for researchers interested in investigating biological processes at the cellular, sub-cellular and molecular level.

 The Imaging Core is instituting new policies designed to minimize person-to-person contact and to maintain a safe environment for users and staff.
 If you have questions, please contact Sarah Abrahamson or Bryon Grove.

 The light and electron microscopic facilities, complete with ancillary support equipment, are located in close proximity to each other within a suite of rooms housed in the medical school.

-It is expected that users of the Human and Imaging Core Facility will acknowledge use of the facility in published work according to the policy outlined in the imaging center policies.
+The facility is supported by funds from NIH grant P20GM113123, DaCCoTA CTR NIH grant U54GM128729, and UNDSMHS funds.
+It is required that users of the Imaging Core facility and/or staff assistance will acknowledge use of the facility in published work according to the policy outlined in the imaging center policies.

 Light Microscopy Core (Suite W162)

 The light microscopy suite is equipped with a Zeiss LSM 510 META confocal and FCS system, an Olympus FV1000MPE multiphoton/single photon microscope system for intravital imaging, an Olympus IX83 microscope system with cellTIRF, a Nikon Eclipse TE300 fluorescent microscope, and a Nikon Eclipse 80i fluorescent microscope.
 The suite has a cell culture room available for users to prepare their samples at a more convenient location to the microscopes.
 The facility also has a stand alone workstation computer which has multiple softwares installed to perform image analysis; including FIJI, Imaris, and Huygens Essentials.